History of Georgia (country): Unification of the Georgian state

-Between Seljuqs and Byzantines
+Between Seljuks and Byzantines

-The major political and military event during George I’s reign, a war against the Byzantine Empire, had its roots back to the 990s, when the Georgian prince Curopalate David of Tao, following his abortive rebellion against Emperor Basil II, had to agree to cede his extensive possessions in Tao and the neighbouring lands to the emperor on his death.
-All the efforts by David’s stepson and George’s father, Bagrat III, to prevent these territories from being annexed to the empire went in vain.
+The major political and military event during George I’s reign, a war against the Byzantine Empire, had its roots back to the 990s, when the Georgian prince Curopalate David of Tao, following his abortive rebellion against Emperor Basil II, had to agree to cede his extensive possessions in Tao and the neighboring lands to the emperor on his death.
+All the efforts by David's stepson and George's father, Bagrat III, to prevent these territories from being annexed to the empire went in vain.
 Young and ambitious, George launched a campaign to restore the Kuropalates’ succession to Georgia and occupied Tao in 1015–1016.
 Byzantines were at that time involved in a relentless war with the Bulgarian Empire, limiting their actions to the west.
 But as soon as Bulgaria was conquered, Basil II led his army against Georgia (1021).
 An exhausting war lasted for two years, and ended in a decisive Byzantine victory, forcing George to agree to a peace treaty, in which he had not only to abandon his claims to Tao, but to surrender several of his southwestern possessions to Basil, and to give his three-year-old son, Bagrat IV, as hostage.

 The young child Bagrat IV spent the next three years in the imperial capital of Constantinople and was released in 1025.
 After George I's death in 1027, Bagrat, aged eight, succeeded to the throne.
 By the time Bagrat IV became king, the Bagratids’ drive to complete the unification of all Georgian lands had gained irreversible momentum.
 The kings of Georgia sat at Kutaisi in western Georgia from which they ran all of what had been the Kingdom of Abkhazia and a greater portion of Iberia; Tao had been lost to the Byzantines while a Muslim emir remained in Tbilisi and the kings of Kakheti-Hereti obstinately defended their autonomy in easternmost Georgia.
 Furthermore, the loyalty of great nobles to the Georgian crown was far from stable.
 During Bagrat's minority, the regency had advanced the positions of the high nobility whose influence he subsequently tried to limit when he assumed full ruling powers.
-Simultaneously, the Georgian crown was confronted with two formidable external foes: the Byzantine Empire and the resurgent Seljuq Turks.
+Simultaneously, the Georgian crown was confronted with two formidable external foes: the Byzantine Empire and the resurgent Seljuk Turks.

 The Seljuk threat prompted the Georgian and Byzantine governments to seek a closer cooperation.
-To secure the alliance, Bagrat's daughter Mart’a (Maria) married, at some point between 1066 and 1071, the Byzantine co-emperor Michael VII Ducas.
+To secure the alliance, Bagrat's daughter Marta (Maria) married, at some point between 1066 and 1071, the Byzantine co-emperor Michael VII Ducas.